Master-Zero1/nyc-airbnb-price-predictor/README.md

 ## A Note on AI-Assisted Development

 The Streamlit frontend (`app.py`) was built with Claude (Anthropic) as a coding assistant.
-My focus for this project was the ML pipeline - data engineering, feature engineering, model tuning, and explainability - not web development.
+My focus for this project was the ML pipeline/data analysis engineering, feature engineering, model tuning, and explainability,not on web development.

-I made all design and feature decisions for the app (SHAP per-prediction breakdown, borough comparison, what-if simulator), understood every component, and debugged issues like Streamlit's session state resets independently.

-Using AI tooling to move fast on out-of-scope work while staying focused on the core problem is - in my view - the correct engineering decision.
-The ML pipeline, feature engineering, hyperparameter tuning, and SHAP analysis are entirely my own work.

 ---